johnwonghw/tweetr/README.md

 ## Getting Started

-- Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command.
+2. Copy URL to the Tweetr app into the file `.env.example` and change the file name to `.env`.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.